-esqLABS will further develop the OPEN SOURCE software Open Systems Pharmacology Suite (PK-Sim and MoBi) in collaboration with the Saarland University and the Bayer AG
+esqLABS joins OSP Suite DevelopmentesqLABS will further develop the OPEN SOURCE software Open Systems Pharmacology Suite (PK-Sim and MoBi) in collaboration with the Saarland University and the Bayer AG

-esqLABS is partnering with the Saarland University (Saarbrücken, Germany) and the Bayer AG (Leverkusen, Germany) to further develop the OPEN SOURCE software Open Systems Pharmacology Suite (PK-Sim® and MoBi®, www.open-systems-pharmacology.com).
+esqLABS, together with the Saarland University (Saarbrücken, Germany) and the Bayer AG (Leverkusen, Germany) will, within one of a number of grants, further develop the OPEN SOURCE software Open Systems Pharmacology Suite (PK-Sim® and MoBi®, www.open-systems-pharmacology.com).

 The project, called OSMOSES, is funded by the German Ministry of Education and Research (BMBF) within their “Computational Life Sciences” call.